paulpogoda/OSINT-for-countries-V2.0/README.md

 - [HBG Asia/Pacific](https://start.me/p/3KMwaw/hbg-asia-pacific-prospect-research-resources) - Asia/Pacific research resources
 - [HBG North America](https://start.me/p/ZQdorV/hbg-north-america-prospect-research-links) - North America research resources
 - [HBG Middle East](https://start.me/p/ZYaxaJ/hbg-middle-east-prospect-research-links) - Middle East research resources

+---

+## Contributing

+To contribute to this repository:
+1. Verify all links are working and accessible
+2. Provide accurate descriptions of database contents
+3. Follow the 7-category structure
+4. Include official government sources when available
+5. Submit pull requests with detailed change descriptions

+## Legal Disclaimer

+This repository is for educational and legitimate investigative purposes only.
+Users are responsible for:
+- Complying with all applicable laws and regulations
+- Respecting terms of service for all databases and tools
+- Using information ethically and responsibly
+- Obtaining proper authorization when required

+The information provided is for informational purposes only and should not be considered legal advice.

+---

+**Repository maintained by the OSINT-for-Countries-V2.0 community**